mia-platform/documentation/docs/development_suite/governance/design-overview.md

 ### Visualization

-The Control Panel table visualization can be modified through the specific section:
+The Design Overview table visualization can be modified through the specific section:

 ![Column visualization](img/column-visualization.png)